Click a player's name on the right to view their profile

 2002-2003: Made professional debut at age 17 with Savona 1907 FBC in the Italian Serie 2 (fourth division).
 His debut was his only first-team appearance for Savona.

-The Albuquerque, N.M., native will begin his professional career with the defending North American Soccer League champions.
+The Albuquerque, N.M., native began his professional career with Minnesota in 2012

 Youth: Member of the academy teams of Guarani and Botafogo in his native Brazil